OmegaSquad82/concourse-k0sctl/README.md

 #### backup

-Calls `k0sctl backup` and streams it's output archive into an encrypted file, which will be saved in the `backup` git repository.
-A symlink will be created.
+Calls `k0sctl backup` and streams it's output archive to [openssl enc -aes256 -e][link-openssl-enc] and the encrypted data is streamed into a time stamped file, which will be saved in the `backup` git repository.
+A symlink will be created to easily access it during the restore operation.

 ![k0sctl backup archives][image-git-backups]